fastlane/docs/docs/generated/actions/upload_to_app_store.md

   `team_name` | The name of your App Store Connect team if you're in multiple teams | [*](#parameters-legend-dynamic) `dev_portal_team_id` | The short ID of your Developer Portal team, if you're in multiple teams.
 Different from your iTC team ID! | [*](#parameters-legend-dynamic)
   `dev_portal_team_name` | The name of your Developer Portal team if you're in multiple teams | [*](#parameters-legend-dynamic)
   `itc_provider` | The provider short name to be used with the iTMSTransporter to identify your team.
 This value will override the automatically detected provider short name.
-To get provider short name run `pathToXcode.app/Contents/Applications/Application\ Loader.app/Contents/itms/bin/iTMSTransporter -m provider -u 'USERNAME' -p 'PASSWORD' -account_type itunes_connect -v off`.
+To get provider short name run `xcrun iTMSTransporter -m provider -u 'USERNAME' -p 'PASSWORD' -account_type itunes_connect -v off`.
 The short names of providers should be listed in the second column | [*](#parameters-legend-dynamic)
   `provider_public_id` | The provider public ID to be used with altool (--provider-public-id).
 This value will override the automatically detected provider value for altool uploads.
 Required after Xcode 26 when your account is associated with multiple providers and using username/app-password authentication | [*](#parameters-legend-dynamic)
   `run_precheck_before_submit` | Run precheck before submitting to app review | `true` `precheck_default_rule_level` | The default precheck rule level unless otherwise configured | `:warn`